Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Royalton Antigua Resort & Spa: Check rates and availability

-Overwater bungalows: St. Lucia
+Overwater bungalows in St. Lucia

 The following all-inclusive overwater bungalows in the Caribbean hover over the calmest water of St. Lucia – Rodney Bay.